levflevine/bikesharing/README.md

 - 65% of bike riders in NYC are males
 - 25% of NYC bike riders are females

+![Gender Breakdown](/Resources/gender_breakdown.png)

+## Summary

+### Summary of the Results

+#### Product Marketing:

     - For the existing business in NYC, the female population is the main growth opportunity => create marketing campaign focusing on females
     - For the greenfield business in Des Moines, initial customer base is likely to be predominantly males => focus the marketing campaign on male users to accelerate building the initial customer base

-![Gender Breakdown](/Resources/gender_breakdown.png)

-## Summary
+    - High subscription rate has a positive impact on the business: better predictability of demand, recurring revenue streams, and customer loyalty => prioritize marketing the subscription service

+#### Characteristics of the most popular bike riding trip starting and ending locations:

+    - Proximity to mass transit / transportation hubs
+    - Proximity to tourist and major shopping and cafe attractions
+    - Areas with high population density and traffic challenges
+    - Areas with high number of office spaces / high number of commuting employees
+    - Proximity to parks
+    - Proximity to high schools

+#### Bike Usage:
+    - Average bike usage per trip is approximately 15 minutes
+    - The lowest usage of the bikes is between 2 am and 4 am.
+This is the best time for bike maintenance
+    - The peak usage is between 4 pm and 7 pm and around 8 am.
+Consider variable pricing based on time of day (and weekeday) to shave off the peak demand for the bikes and get more riders during off-peak hours.

+### Additional Analyses and Visualizations Suggested for the Next Phase of the Project

+1. Bike usage based on district population density (number of bikes to cover the number of people living in and visiting each district)
+2. Financial Analysis: subscription and pay-as-you-go pricing per user, ride volumes by month, and capital & operational expenses to launch and operate the project
+3. Seasonality of the bike demand: it is likely that in winter months, the bike operation is on hold or substantially reduced, which will have a major impact on the business case
+4. Bike maintenance data - how frequently the bikes are serviced and the related costs